nikp06/nikp06.github.io/content/posts/2023-03-11-simple-workflow-aws-terraform.md

 ### A Dummy Lambda Function

-In this example, a lambda function that is simply raising an error is serving as a placeholder for the actual processing that could be done for your particular use case.
+In this example, a Lambda function that intentionally raises an error serves as a placeholder for the actual processing that could be implemented for your specific use case.
 With Terraform the following resources in a file called `lambda.tf`, that resides in the lambda module.

 ```HCL
 # for zipping the lambda
 data "archive_file" "python_lambda_package" {